-From 1st of January 2019, employers are now obliged to report their employees’ PAYE tax and deductions to Irish Revenue with real time reporting (RTR).
+From 1st of January 2019, employers are obliged to report their employees’ PAYE tax and deductions to Irish Revenue with real time reporting (RTR).
 Real Time Reporting effectively means that reports must be submitted in each pay period prior to paying employees.
-The new regime will also mean that employers will report details of any employees leaving their employment when they submit their payroll to Revenue.
+In addition, the new regime will also mean that employers will report details of any employees leaving their employment when they submit their payroll to Revenue.
 Employees now have full visibility of their payroll data submitted by their employer to Revenue in real time.
 Likewise Revenue has access to complete data on each employee in every payroll cycle.

 The entire payroll process and interaction with Revenue is now online with automatic reporting of all payrolls to Revenue, who will have constant up to date information on each employee’s earnings from all employments.
-The rationale of employers calculating and reporting their employees’ pay and deductions as they are being paid is that it will make it easier to deduct and pay the correct amounts of taxes such as Income Tax, USC and PRSI at the right time.
+Consequently, the rationale of employers calculating and reporting their employees’ pay and deductions as they are being paid is that it will make it easier to deduct and pay the correct amounts of taxes such as Income Tax, USC and PRSI at the right time.

 Under the current Irish PAYE tax system, every employer needs to deduct Income Tax, Pay Related Social Insurance (PRSI), Universal Social Charge (USC) and Local Property Tax (LPT) from an employee’s’ gross pay.
 Before the commencement of the new system, each employer must provide a list of all their employees via ROS and also ensure that every employee is on the current P2C listing.
-The PAYE Modernisation system has updated the way employers process their PAYE information and how they submit this information to Revenue with a view to improving businesses’ PAYE reporting obligations with Revenue.
+In short, the PAYE Modernisation system has updated the way employers process their PAYE information and how they submit this information to Revenue with a view to improving businesses’ PAYE reporting obligations with Revenue.

 Contact us today to find out how our outsourced payroll solutions can benefit your company.